paxexpress/paxexpress-cli/README.md

 From the [release page](https://github.com/paxexpress/paxexpress-cli/releases) binaries for Linux, MacOS and Windows can be downloaded.

-They are single file executabule.
+They are single file executables.
 No installer is provided as of this time.